This Saturday, a brand new festival comes to the West Side. NoirFest Santa Monica is an arts festival celebrating Noir in the city of Santa Monica.

 See two of my articles about the upcoming kick off exhibition and the festival in this Friday’s Santa Monica Mirror as well as the Santa Monica Daily Press.

-Created by multi-media artist and long time resident, Helen K. Garber (see photo below, by Kara Fox), the Festival runs from January 14th through March 28th.
+Created by multi-media artist and long time resident, Helen K. Garber (see photo by Kara Fox), the Festival runs from January 14, through March 28, 2012.

 NoirFest Santa Monica will include art, film, photography, literature, music and spoken word at various historic venues all over Santa Monica.
 Get ready for some incredible events.
 Stay tuned to LA Art Party…for more details.